atomantic/ml_class/README.md

 4. Open the link to jupyter environment given by the docker run command (e.g. http://localhost:8888/?token=f02e34b39ff5c834ca0a22335eb89b3b5858d1cc858ae921) ![running](images/run.png)

+# Facilitator Notes
+If MyBinder is down/unavailable and you have Windows Users who do not have Docker for Windows capabilities, you can stand up your own local hosted copies of the system by running `./run.sh 8888` within this directory.
+You can specify an arbitrary port (8888 is default) to stand up an unlimited number of instances and share out the token auth links with individual users via a messaging app.
+If you are unconcerned about students overwriting files and bumping into each other, you can even share a single instance over the local network.
+Just replace the "localhost" part of the app startup output with your local IP address, which is given in the first output of the run.sh script.

 # Credits/References or Resources
 1. Ames Housing Data samples referenced in Notebooks: Journal of Statistics Education, Volume 19, Number 3(2011)
     - Publication & data sources available at: http://ww2.amstat.org/publications/jse/v19n3/decock.pdf